 The British Universities & Colleges Sport (BUCS) leagues and trophy tournaments form the bulk of the matches OUWPC plays.
 Each team OUWPC fields plays in a league and tournament against other university teams of similar ability.

-The Men’s Blues team currently competes in the Premier South League, along with Bath, Bristol, Cardiff, Imperial and Exeter.
-They won the league in 2020, earning themselves full blues.
-The Blues also compete in the Men’s Championship, progressing to the quarter final in 2020.
-The team hopes to continue their winning streak in 2020-21, though this is currently planned to be a friendly season starting in January 2021.
+The Men’s Blues team currently competes in the Premier South League, along with Bath, Bristol, Cardiff, Imperial, and KCL.
+They won the league in 2023, earning themselves full blues.
+The Blues also compete in the Men’s National Championship, progressing to the quarter final in 2020.
+The team hopes to continue their winning streak in 2023-24.

 The Women’s Seconds Team is not yet entered in BUCS but will compete in regular friendlies.